Actress Amber Heard is appealing the decision that she defamed her ex-husband Johnny Depp - ExBulletin

 Actress Amber Heard is appealing the decision that she defamed her ex-husband Johnny Depp

-July 21 (Reuters) – Actor Amber Heard on Thursday appealed a Virginia jury’s decision last month that she defamed her ex-husband Johnny Depp when she claimed in an opinion piece that She was a survivor of sexual violence, according to court documents.
+(Reuters) – Actress Amber Heard on Thursday appealed a Virginia jury’s decision that she defamed her ex-husband Johnny Depp when she claimed in an op-ed that she was a survivor of sexual violence, according to court documents.

 After a six-week televised trial, a seven-person jury found Heard defamed Depp, and the “Pirates of the Caribbean” star was awarded $10.35 million in damages.
 The jury also determined that Heard had been defamed, awarding her $2 million.